Index

 • Each vendor will be responsible for his/her own area and for the clean-up at closing, including garbage & flower/produce clippings.
 All refuse must be taken with the vendor or disposed of.
 DO NOT use the park waste receptacles or the market trash can, vendors are responsible for their own waste.

-• No smoking will be allowed by vendors in the park, or within 30 feet of the park, during market hours.
+• No smoking will be allowed by vendors in the park, or within 30 feet of the park, during Farmers Market hours.

 • Shoes and shirts must be worn by vendors during market hours.